-The last thing I remember is walking through the hot summer forest, desperately hoping to soon make it to a river, but now instead I find myself enshrouded in darkness and musty air.
+The last thing I remember is walking through the hot summer forest, desperately hoping to soon make it to a river.
+Instead I now find myself enshrouded in darkness and musty air.
 For a little while longer I stay laying there, unmoving.
 I know I should be more concerned, but it’s been so long since I’ve been in a proper bed, it’s impossible not to enjoy it.

 Eventually I sit up and notice a sliver of lamplight filtering through a door.
-As quietly as I can, I make my way through the dark room and open the door, finding myself in a large hallway—and am immediately taken aback.
+As quietly as I can, I make my way through the dark room and open it, finding myself in a large hallway—and am immediately taken aback.
 The hallway is covered with wallpaper, and a handful of paintings adorn the walls—even the oil lamp near the end of the hall seems awfully ornate.
-This must be an aristocrat’s house.
+It looks to be an aristocrat’s house…

-Lightly stepping through the hallway, I come to a parlor that’s even more lavish than the hall, full of richly brocaded furniture and a frankly excessive amounts of lamps.
-Near the middle of the room sits a sofa; and on it, a short, rather heavy—yet very beautiful woman.
+Lightly stepping through the hallway, I come to a parlor that’s even more lavish than the hall, full of richly brocaded furniture and a frankly excessive amount of lamps.
+Near the middle of the room sits a sofa, and on it, a short, rather heavy—but very beautiful woman.
 Long, night-black hair falls in waves around her.
-Both her face and lips are round and slightly rosy; her brown skin glows softly under the lamplight.
+Both her face and lips are round and slightly rosy, while her dark brown skin glows faintly under the lamplight.
 Her leafy green eyes, meanwhile, remain fixated on a book she feverishly writes in.
-She wears a draping white dress that appears to be a sort of nightgown, yet it’s still lined with lace—so now it’s very clear her position is high above my own.
+Her dress is draping and white, and appears to be a sort of nightgown, yet it’s still lined with lace—so now it’s very clear her position is high above my own.
 I stand half in the doorway and look at her, slightly mesmerized.
 Disregarding her status—her beauty, and especially her manner are…

 She will write, then stop to think, before finally going back to furiously writing more than even before, a small smile perched upon her lips.
 From this distance I can’t read the page, but it is filled with words scattered about, some crossed out, and others circled.
 Whatever it is she’s putting together, it seems she’s surely enjoying it, at least.

-And so for a minute I watch her, slightly spellbound—and utterly confused, all at once.
+And so for a minute I watch her, slightly spellbound—and completely confused, all at once.
 I’m generally not so easily distracted by pretty faces, and especially not a woman’s.
-But I quickly shake myself out of the strange reverie.
-I sigh, and go to say hello; but, she notices me before I get the chance.
+But I quickly bring myself back to reality.
+I sigh, and go to say hello; but, she notices me before I even get the chance.

 “Ah!
 You are awake!” her face gleams, and she gently but quickly closes her book, and looks up at me with sparkling eyes.